otisberri/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 0 - Shell script that runs a Python script, where its name is stored in an environment variable Task 1 - Shell script that runs a Python script, where Python code is saved in an environment variable Task 2 - Python script that prints a message
-Task 3 - Prints a message with print function, using format Task 4 - Prints a float with print function, using format and precission Task 5 - Prints 3 times a string using print function with format Task 6 - Concatenates strings and prints the result Task 7 - Prints some letters of a string
+Task 3 - Print the integer stored in the variable 'number', followed by Battery street, using the f-string format Task 4 - Print the float stored in the variable 'number' with a precision of 2 digits, using the f-string format Task 5 - Prints 3 times a string using print function with format Task 6 - Concatenates strings and prints the result Task 7 - Prints some letters of a string